Evantopian/mapigen/src/mapigen/registry/AUTH_NOTICE.md

 ### Active Overrides

-All services were successfully discovered and their OpenAPI specifications fully resolved.
-Authentication overrides from `src/mapigen/registry/overrides.json` were applied where relevant.
-No manual action is required.
+The following services have incomplete OpenAPI specifications.
+Manual authentication overrides were successfully found and applied from `src/mapigen/registry/overrides.json`.
+No action is needed for these services.

+- `github`